-Cisco Security Intelligence Operations has detected significant activity related to Portuguese-language spam e-mail messages that claim to contain a crocodile handler video file for the recipient.
+Cisco Security has detected significant activity related to Portuguese-language spam e-mail messages that claim to contain a crocodile handler video file for the recipient.
 The text in the e-mail message attempts to convince the recipient to open the .zip attachment to view the video.
 However, the .zip file contains a malicious .exe file that, when executed, attempts to infect a system with malicious code.

 E-mail messages that are related to this threat (RuleID4001 and RuleID4010) may contain the following files: